What is the Footprint Chart? – Trading tutorial

 The Footprint Chart candle shows you like the normal candle the candle closes and opens.

 Vpoc – Point of Control (Volume)

 Vpoc means “Volume Point of Control”.
 It is the price where the most volume is traded.
-It is market with the box in the candle but it depends on your order flow trading software.
+It is a market with the box in the candle but it depends on your order flow trading software.
 There are different settings but the most popular setting is the most traded volume.
 Now you can analyze if the volume is on the high, middle, or bottom of the candle.
 This gives you the possibility of different trading strategies.